tscanlin/developers.optimizely.com/src/content/integrations/index.md

 Optimizely has a REST API and a JavaScript API.
 Read this section to make your integration trackable if you are using the JavaScript REST API for you integration.
 If you only use the JavaScript API, go to the [Tracking JavaScript integrations](/integrations/#tracking-javascript-integrations) section.

 Our REST API has two authentication mechanisms: token based an OAuth 2.0 based.
-Currently your integration is using token based authentication.
 To track the usage of the integration it is important that you implement OAuth 2.0 based authentication.
-Instruction on how to move from token based to OAuth 2.0 based authentication are documented here in the [OAuth section of the REST API reference](/rest/reference/index.html#oauth)
+Instruction on how to use OAuth 2.0 based authentication are documented here in the [OAuth section of the REST API reference](/rest/reference/index.html#oauth)

 If you have questions about implementing the tracking method please email [integrationsupport@optimizely.com](mailto:integrationsupport@optimizely.com).